epfl-lara/inox/README.md

 InOx
 ----

-InOx does not rust.
-It shines moderately.
+InOx has no rust.
+InOx we trust!

 ![InOx](./InOxWeTrust.jpg?raw=true "InOx We Trust")